r6rizwan/DSA-Grind/README.md

 - 🤖 **AI tutor (Groq + Llama 3.3 70B)** — explains concepts using real-world analogies before giving you the problem
 - 💻 **Monaco editor** (VS Code's engine) — write JavaScript solutions directly in the app
 - 🔍 **AI code review** — submit your solution and get detailed feedback + optimized version
-- 💾 **Auto progress tracking** — saved to local MongoDB, survives browser clears
-- 🎨 **Vibrant UI** — each topic has its own color theme
+- 💡 **Hint system** — get a nudge only after describing what you've already tried
+- ➡️ **Next problem button** — auto-navigates after marking a problem done
+- 💾 **Save code per problem** — your solution is stored and restored every time
-- 📝 **Notes per problem** — save your own summary and key insights for each problem
+- 📝 **Notes per problem** — save your own summary and key insights
 - 🔥 **Streak tracker** — tracks your daily learning consistency
 - ↺ **Reset individual topic** — redo any topic without losing other progress
+- ↩️ **Undo mark done** — 4-second undo window to prevent accidental completion
+- 🏠 **Personalized home screen** — greets you by name with stats and a continue button
+- ☀️ **Dark/light mode toggle**
+- ⌨️ **Keyboard shortcuts** — Cmd+K to open editor, Cmd+Enter to submit code
+- 🎨 **Vibrant UI** — each topic has its own color theme

 ---